blender/blender/source/blender/imbuf/readme.txt

 It should contain functions to match the following prototypes:

 struct ImBuf *imb_loadopenexr(unsigned char *mem,int size,int flags);
-/* Use one of the following depending on whats easyer for your file format */ short imb_saveopenexr(struct ImBuf *ibuf, FILE myfile, int flags);
+/* Use one of the following depending on what's easier for your file format */ short imb_saveopenexr(struct ImBuf *ibuf, FILE myfile, int flags);
 short imb_saveopenexr(struct ImBuf *ibuf, char *myfile, int flags);